 - The real issue is whether or not you can love and fully accept your partner, even with his anger.
 We all have a wounded self and we all need to learn to accept and tolerate each other’s wounded self to stay in a relationship.
 If you can’t love and accept him, then it might be time to leave.

 - If your partner gets physically violent or emotionally abusive with threats and name calling, then it’s time to leave.

 Often, one person getting angry is part of a relationship system, with the other person either complying, resisting, withdrawing, defending or explaining.
 The system will continue as long as both partners continue their end of the system.
 But if Hazel were to stop her end of the system by taking a breath to give herself a chance to not react, and then lovingly disengaging, she might be very surprised at what happens in her relationship.
 I’ve seen over and over with my clients how much a relationship can improve when one person changes their end of the dysfunctional system.

 Leaving in the hopes of finding another relationship may not be realistic.
 If you decide to leave, leave because you would rather be alone than be with your partner.
 Too many people leave hoping for a better relationship, only to discover that they either keep creating the same kind of relationship, or they can’t find another relationship.

-The bottom line in staying or leaving is about how you feel about your partner, and whether or not you can accept the anger and other wounded behaviors.
+The bottom line in staying or leaving is about how you feel about your partner, and whether or not you can accept the anger and other wounded behaviours.
 Be honest with yourself.
 If you can’t love and fully accept your partner exactly as he is, and learn to take loving care of yourself in the face of his anger, then it’s likely time to leave.